-Dogs don’t need any vegetables in their diets, but they do need many of the nutrients that can be found in vegetables.
-Just because dogs don’t need vegetables to provide them with these nutrients, it doesn’t mean that you can’t incorporate a variety of vegetables, including spinach, into your dog’s diet.
-Spinach isn’t something that dogs should have in large amounts daily, but incorporating it a few times weekly into your dog’s diet may be a healthy choice.
+Dogs don’t necessarily need vegetables in their diets but they do need many of the nutrients found in vegetables.
+Spinach isn’t something that dogs should have in large amounts daily.
+However, incorporating it a few times weekly into your dogs’ diets may be a great snack for them.

-It’s important to remember that spinach should be thought of as a healthy treat and not a regular part of your dog’s diet.
-This is a food that is high in oxalic acid, which may lower the body’s ability to absorb calcium, and it can, in large doses, cause kidney damage.
+It’s important to remember that spinach should be thought of as a healthy treat and not a regular part of your dogs’ diets.
+Spinach is high in oxalic acid, which may lower the body’s ability to absorb calcium, and it can, in large doses, cause kidney damage.
 Spinach can also lead to muscle stress as well as an irregular heartbeat.
 However, your dog would have to eat an excessive amount of spinach to develop these types of health problems.
 In moderation, spinach is a healthy and perfectly safe treat for your dog.

 Benefits of Dogs Eating Spinach

-Spinach is jam-packed with a lot of the nutrients that are necessary for a healthy dog.
-It is rich in vitamins A, B, C, and K, full of antioxidants, high in beta-carotene, and a good source of roughage that is necessary for a healthy digestive system.
-Spinach is also iron-rich, which may help keep your dog’s blood healthy.
-To ensure your dog gets the most health benefits from these treats, make sure to steam spinach rather than boiling it to help maintain its nutritional value.
-Do not give your dog raw spinach, as it may be difficult for them to digest.
+To ensure your dogs get the most health benefits from these treats, make sure to steam spinach rather than boiling it to help maintain its nutritional value.
+Boiling spinach often results in the loss of valuable water-soluble vitamins.
+Do not give your dog raw spinach because it may be difficult for them to digest.

-In addition to making sure that the spinach you give to your dog is cooked, it should also be finely chopped into small, bite-size pieces, especially if you have a smaller dog.
+The spinach you feed your dogs should be cooked and finely chopped into small, bite-sized pieces.
+This reduces the chance of any potential choking hazards, especially for smaller dogs.
 Larger pieces can be tough for your pet to eat and digest properly.
 When it is cut into small pieces and properly cooked, your dog will be able to easily and safely enjoy the health benefits of spinach.

 Yes, Dogs Can Eat Spinach in Moderation

-Your dog’s diet should be primarily meat-based, but the right vegetables can ensure that he or she is getting the right nutrients to remain healthy.
-Spinach is rich in many of the nutrients and it’s a tasty treat that most dogs tend to love.
-Cook some up today — without any salt or butter — and share a bit with your furry friend.
+Your dogs’ diet should be primarily meat-based but the right vegetables can ensure that they are getting the required essential nutrients to remain healthy.
+Spinach is a fantastic source of many of these nutrients and is also a tasty treat that most dogs love.
+Cook some up today — without any salt or butter — and share a bit with your furry friend!